MikeHopley/ftl-ships-strategy/index.md

 Early-game tactics are slightly different depending on enemy crew count.
 Against two crew, mind control the pilot when you fire the Chain Laser.
 But against three crew, immediately mind control the weapons crew instead: this guarantees one point of system damage at 12.5 seconds.

 When completely safe and with a guaranteed crew-kill, damage the hull for surrender offers (as low as 2 hull).
 The safest way to do this is mind-controlling the pilot (on ships with level 1 piloting).
+Hacking often lets you farm crew skill early, by de-synchronising enemy weapons.
+For example, Heavy Laser + Basic Laser is completely harmless once hacked.

 [Defence drones work well on this ship](https://i.imgur.com/bhrfCeE.jpg), as all rooms are outside the blind spot.